-This session focuses on reviewing enhancements to the Validation feature in the
+This session focuses on reviewing the Validation feature in the

-UDC tool.
-It will cover how to search for validation edits and use the information to aid in addressing your validation suspect conditions for Unit data.
+Unit Data Collection tool.
+It covers how to search for validation edits and use the displayed information to aid in addressing your validation suspect conditions for Unit data.

 This session focuses on reporting requirements for specific exposure and premium topics, such as reporting of single state vs. multistate policies, minimum premium and no exposure development, and per capita, ratable, and nonratable exposures.

-This session focuses on reporting requirements for specific claim, loss, and expense topics, such as allocation of losses and expenses between medical and indemnity fields, ALAE vs. UALAE, and subrogation recovery and waiver of subrogation.
+This session focuses on Unit Statistical reporting requirements for specific claim, loss, and expense topics.
+The session explains what losses and expenses are reported for medical and indemnity fields, ALAE versus ULAE, and special claim conditions.

 This session focuses on the fundamentals of Financial Call reporting and includes an overview of the

 Financial Call Reporting Guidebook.
-It will cover Call components, recommended workflow, and available resources.
+It covers call components, recommended workflow, and available resources.

-This session covers editing, correcting, validating data, and adding explanations to edits using the
+This session covers editing, correcting, validating data, and adding explanations using the

-FDC tool.
-It also covers submitting Financial Call data and submitting the compliance form using the
+Financial Data Collection tool.
+It also covers submitting Call data and compliance forms.
+This session is part two of the

 This session covers an overview of NCCI’s validation of Financial Call data edits, potential drivers, and next steps when resolving these items.